iGaming Payments in MENA

 Sharia law.
 Criminal penalties.
 No tolerance.

 Tourist casinos only.
-Vodafone Cash 74% of gamers.
+Vodafone Cash dominates mobile money.

 MDJS sports/lottery.
 Online grey area.